DSD-DBS/capella-collab-manager/docs/user/docs/sessions/request.md

 Please follow these steps to request a session:

-1. Navigate to the `Workspaces` tab inside the webapplication
+1. Navigate to the `Workspaces` tab inside the webapplication.
-2. Please select your preferred worspace type
+2. Please select your preferred worspace type.

     !!!
 Question "Which type should I use?"
         Please have a look at [Session Types](/sessions/types)